Plan Your Visit

 Please see our official policy for all Unmanned Aircraft Systems (UAS), including drones, model aircrafts, balloons, and gliders.

-Please note: The Museum may capture photographs and videos in the galleries, Park, and at special events for archival, educational, promotional, continuous improvement, and commercial use.
+Please note: The Museum may capture photographs and videos in the galleries, Park, and at special events for archival, educational, promotional, and commercial use.

 Sketching is permitted in all galleries except select exhibitions; only pencils may be used without staff supervision.
 Sketching materials can be obtained at the information desks.

 - Homewood Suites, Raleigh Crabtree Valley (2.8 miles from NCMA)